Neo23x0/yarGen/README.md

 have to be extracted before the first use.

-Since version 0.12.0 yarGen does not completely remove the goodware strings from the analysis process but includes them with a very low score.
+Since version 0.12.0 yarGen does not completely remove the goodware strings from the analysis process but includes them with a very low score depending on the number of occurences in goodware samples.
 The rules will be included if no better strings can be found and marked with a comment /* Goodware rule */.
 Force yarGen to remvoe all goodware strings with --excludegood.
 Also since version 0.12.0 yarGen allows to place the "strings.xml" from [PEstudio](https://winitor.com/) in the program directory in order to apply the blacklist definition during the string analysis process.
 You'll get better